pythonjames2/CLI-Co-Pilot/Installation.md

-# Codex CLI Installation
+# CLI Co-Pilot Installation

-In order to leverage the Codex CLI tool, you will need to prepare your environment for the shell of your choice.
+In order to leverage the tool, you will need to prepare your environment for the shell of your choice.
 Installation instructions are shown below for each supported shell environment.

 The following terminal environments are supported: